TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 $$
 with $$ k = 1.25 $$, i.e. a **25% inflation** of dispersion.

-This keeps the **median unchanged** while making the tails more realistic — accounting for the uncertainty inherent in 2025 weather, demand, and renewables.
+This keeps the median unchanged while making the tails more realistic : accounting for the uncertainty inherent in 2025 weather, demand, and renewables.

 ### 3️⃣ Structural Adjustment on Residual Load (−10%)